Interior Design Trends: Spice up Your Home Decor for Fall

 Feature Walls

-Impactful statement walls can add interest and personalization to any room.
-A subtle shade painted onto the fourth wall is effective in creating a focal point, but designers are seeing more and more bold patterns, unique textures, and interesting colors commanding style in accent areas.
-Geometric prints, trending since earlier this year, will continue to stay strong into the fall and winter seasons.
+Impactful statement walls can add a heightened level of personalization to any room.
+A complementary shade of paint on the fourth wall is effective in creating a focal point; however, designers are seeing more bold patterns, unique textures, and interesting colors commanding style in accent areas.
+Geometric prints continue to be a popular accent in the fall and winter seasons.

 Tile and Patterns

-Designers are incorporating materials that emulate the look and feel of natural stone to give the bathroom areas a more organic feel.
-Create the same design by combining both large and small formatted tiles of similar color for an on-trend personalized look.
-Horizontal lines, natural light, reflective materials such as frameless mirrors make your space feel larger, brighter, and more luxurious.
+Designers are incorporating materials that emulate the look and feel of natural stone to give bathrooms a more organic feel.
+For an on-trend look, create the same design by combining large and small formatted tiles of similar color.
+Horizontal lines, natural light, and reflective materials such as frameless mirrors make your space feel larger, brighter, and more luxurious.

 Accents and Accessories